zhangkevq/stock-analysis/README.md

 End Sub
 ```
 When running the VBA script, the run-time of the program is recorded.
-It takes over a second for each one to complete.
+It takes a consistent ~1.68 seconds for both sheets.
 ![2017 Analysis](https://github.com/zhangkevq/stock-analysis/blob/main/runtime_2017_analysis1.png) ![2018 Analysis](https://github.com/zhangkevq/stock-analysis/blob/main/runtime_2018_analysis1.png)

 The refactored code will have header formatting and color-coding included, and those were also in the original stock analysis code.
 Below is the refactored analysis code: